 2. Your Web Content is Stale

 Google and the other search engines like fresh content.
 That’s because searchers are always looking for new ideas and posts.
-If your website hasn’t been updated in a long time, or if the same text can be found elsewhere (especially in a more reputable website) your pages don’t have much value as a search result.
+Does your website need a fresh new update?
+Does a more reputable website contain the same text as your website?
+Then your pages may not have much value as a search result.

 This is another problem that’s best sorted out with a website audit.
 If stale content is the culprit, you might be able to improve your search visibility by posting new text, images, and video.